Cleveland Clinic logo

 Neural Tube Defects (NTD)

 Neural tube defects (NTDs) are birth defects of the brain, spine or spinal cord that happen in fetuses within the first month of pregnancy.
-NTDs are linked to folate (folic acid) deficiency before and during pregnancy, so it’s important to make sure you’re getting enough folate through supplements and in your diet before and during pregnancy.
+NTDs are linked to folate deficiency before and during pregnancy.
+So, it’s important to make sure you’re getting enough folate and folic acid through your diet and supplements before and during pregnancy.

-Medical drawing of the neural tube in a 3- and 6-week fetus as well as a 9-week fetus.
+The neural tube in a 3- and 6-week fetus as well as a 9-week fetus

 Neural tube defects (NTDs) are birth defects (congenital conditions) of the brain, spine or spinal cord.
 They happen to developing fetuses within the first month of pregnancy — often before you even know you’re pregnant.
 The two most common neural tube defects are spina bifida and anencephaly.